 Active play is wonderful for children (and for adults!).
 Many sprains can be prevented by supervising children during active play.
 Children’s sports should be a vehicle for teaching safe play.

-Once a joint has been sprained, repeat sprains are common.
+Once a joint has been sprained, repeat sprain injuries are common.
 These may often be prevented by correctly rehabilitating the joint after the first injury.

 Wearing high top shoes can reduce ankle sprains.